andrew/ultimate-awesome/README.md

 - [awesome-imba](https://github.com/koolamusic/awesome-imba) - :star: A curated list of awesome Imba frameworks, libraries, software and resources.
 - [jivoi-awesome-osint](https://github.com/r3p3r/jivoi-awesome-osint) - A curated list of amazingly awesome OSINT.
 - [awesome-machine-learning](https://github.com/RatulGhosh/awesome-machine-learning) - :book: List of some awesome university courses for Machine Learning!
 Feel free to contribute!.
+- [awesome-sound_event_detection](https://github.com/soham97/awesome-sound_event_detection) - Reading list for research topics in Sound AI.
 - [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-istio](https://github.com/mstrYoda/awesome-istio) - A curated list of Istio related tools, frameworks and articles.
-- [awesome-sound_event_detection](https://github.com/soham97/awesome-sound_event_detection) - Reading list for research topics in Sound AI.
+- [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
 - [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.